draeder/UniWRTC/README.md

 ## Architecture

-### Room Management
+### Session Management

-- Each room is identified by a unique room ID (string)
+- Each session is identified by a unique session ID (string)
-- Clients can join/leave rooms dynamically
+- Clients can join/leave sessions dynamically
-- Messages can be sent to specific peers or broadcast to all peers in a room
+- Messages can be sent to specific peers or broadcast to all peers in a session
-- Empty rooms are automatically cleaned up
+- Empty sessions are automatically cleaned up

 ### Message Flow